aspose-cells/Aspose.Cells-Products/cells/en/java/merger/merge-ods-to-xls/_index.md

 The following example demonstrates how to merge ODS to XLS in Java.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge ODS to XLS.
 Upload your files, call Workbook.Combine method for merging files, and then save it to XLS file.
 If you develop code in Java, this will be simpler than it sounds.
-See {{platform} example that merges ODS to XLS.
+See Java example that merges ODS to XLS.

 {{% /blocks/products/pf/agp/text %}}